chaoxu/chaoxu.github.io/posts/2020-07-11-yotta-savings-and-covering-designs.md

 - If $b=y$ and $|X\cap Y|=3$, then $f(u,v)=10$.
 - If $b\neq y$ and $|X\cap Y|=3$, then $f(u,v)=0.4$.

-It is easy to see if you have 25 tickets, you can win at least \$0.1 by picking each possible $y$.
+It is easy to see just by looking at $y$, if you have 25 tickets, you can win at least \$0.1 weekly by picking each possible $y$.
+This gives you already a 0.83\% APR by simply saving \$625.

 How about $X$?
 Let $a_0=.1, a_1=.2, a_2=.8$.
 If we can find a small family of $6$ element subsets, such that every set of size $i$ are covered, then we can earn at least $a_i$.

 ::: Definition